ImpressCMS/system-module/README.md

 # System Module

-Module for @ImpressCMS to manage site settings.
+Module for ImpressCMS to manage site settings.